-In February 2016 the IASB issued IFRS 9 - Financial Instruments to replace IAS 39, IFRIC 9 and earlier versions of IFRS 9.
+In February 2016, the IASB issued IFRS 9 - Financial Instruments to replace IAS 39, IFRIC 9 and earlier versions of IFRS 9.
 The objective of this Standard is to establish principles for the financial reporting of financial assets and financial liabilities that we present relevant and useful information to users of financial statements for their assessment of the amounts, timing and uncertainty of an entity's future cash flows.
 The effective date of IFRS 9 is January 1, 2018.
 Earlier adoption is permitted.
-The Company is currently evaluating the impact the final standard is expected to have on its consolidated financial statements.